 The result?
 You may smell great, but you’ll likely head home from your hunt unsuccessful.

 The point is, no matter how faint we think our odor is, a potential target can smell a hunter coming from quite a distance away.
-Subsequently, that trophy might scamper out of range quickly to avoid what they see as a potential threat, and you’d never know.
+Subsequently, that game might scamper out of range quickly to avoid what they see as a potential threat, and you’d never know.

 BEYOND THE FRIDGE